Budgeting for Teens: 9 Secrets to Getting Your Money Right

 Not sure where to start with your budget?

 If the hardest part of making this teenager’s budget is figuring out where to start, simply begin by monitoring your spending for a couple of weeks or even a month or two.
 Keep spending and buying the things you normally buy, but just start keeping track of what you’re spending your money on.
+A thorough financial education for teenagers isn’t at the top of the curriculum at school, so it’s good to get a handle on this independently.

 After some time has passed, total up your purchases and you’ll know how much you spend in different categories like food, housing, entertainment, and more.